HESHAM47GAMAL/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

 <p> ⚡GUI has configuration to add routine as save user effort to select every time sequence of target selection </p>
 <p> ⚡ So how work our ninja wheelchair🐱‍👤  </p>
 <p> ⚡ 1.At first chair as setup scan want apartment to create map that

+##Steps
+<p>⚡Here will talk about every step literally from setup to make project work 🤩</p>

+##Setup Laptop
+<p> ⚡If you as almost of people use windows 🙄 ,You will need Ubuntu version 20.04 as project work on OS linux </p>
+<p> ⚡As told you I can't let you Dispersed I will attack link that I and My team used  </p>
+<p> ⚡and depend on your machine is  UEFI  GPT will follow one link of them  [🔗](https://www.youtube.com/watch?v=aKKdiqVHNqw) or [🔗](https://www.youtube.com/watch?v=-iSAyiicyQY&t=18s)